catherineakx/sg_tweets_sentiment_topic_modelling/README.md

 * Working from home and online home-based learning.
 * Rollout of COVID-19 vaccinations.

 In the same timeframe, an increasing number of people in Singapore has sought help for mental health issues (source: [Ang & Phua, Apr 2020](https://www.channelnewsasia.com/singapore/covid-19-fear-toll-mental-health-hotline-anxiety-singapore-763336)).
 Concerns over the rising number of COVID-19 cases in the community, loss of employment, reduction in income, burnout from work, separation from loved ones, etc. have resulted in some feeling more anxious and uneasy.
-Concurrently, there are other groups of people who are seemingly unaffected by the COVID-19 pandemic – life goes on normally for them, with great work-life balance and indulging in luxurious experiences (source: [Warren, Mar 2021](https://www.insider.com/singapore-rich-spending-travel-luxury-hotels-pandemic-2021-3)).
+Concurrently, there are other groups of people who are seemingly unaffected by the COVID-19 pandemic – enjoying great work-life balance and indulging in luxurious experiences (source: [Warren, Mar 2021](https://www.insider.com/singapore-rich-spending-travel-luxury-hotels-pandemic-2021-3)).

 ---